 Recent graduate in the Master of International Affairs at the George Washington University

-Isabella Veronica Silalahi is a recent graduate in the Master of International Affairs at the George Washington University.
-She is now working as a Partnerships Analyst in the United Nations Office of Project Services in Washington DC.
-Bella is also active in youth development, digital activism and occasional traveler.
+The writer is a recent graduate of the Master of International Affairs program at the George Washington University.
+She is now working as a partnerships analyst in the UN Office of Project Services in Washington DC.
+She is also active in youth development and digital activism.

 Disclaimer: The opinions expressed in this article are those of the author and do not reflect the official stance of The Jakarta Post.